justinbarrows/justinbarrows/README.md

 # Welcome to my profile <img src="https://raw.githubusercontent.com/justinbarrows/justinbarrows/master/ufo.gif" width="30px">

-My name is Justin, I am currently a freshman studying computer science at a local community college in the US.
+My name is Justin, I am a freshman studying computer science at a local community college in the US.
+Currently learning Java due to school, and various other things in my free time.

 <!--### 📫 How to reach me: -->